Madrawn/JLib/JLib.DataGeneration/readme.md

 The int and Guid Ids are persisted in a file stored next to the project file, containing all ids for the entire project. there are two variants of ids: property and named ids.
 #### Property IDs
-A property id is defined by adding a property of one of the types noted above to the data package the getter should be public and the must be present setter and protected.
+A property id is defined by adding a property of one of the types noted above to the data package.
+The getter should be public and the setter must be present and protected.
 To get the property id of another package, inject the package and access the property.
 #### Named IDs
 A named id is defined by getting it from the datapackage base class. the name must be unique per dataPackage.